vertesy/Seurat.utils/FUNCTIONS.md

 ## Seurat.object.manipulations.etc.R

 - #### `clip10Xcellname()`
   Clip all suffices after underscore (10X adds it per chip-lane, Seurat adds in during integration).

 - #### `make10Xcellname()`
   Add a suffix to cell names, so that it mimics the lane-suffix, e.g.
   "_1".

 - #### `seu.Make.Cl.Label.per.cell()`
   Take a named vector (of e.g. values ="gene names", names = clusterID), and a vector of cell-IDs and make a vector of "GeneName.ClusterID".

 - #### `GetMostVarGenes()`
   Get the most variable rGenes

 - #### `gene.name.check()`
   Check gene names in a seurat object, for naming conventions (e.g. mitochondrial reads have - or .).
 Use for reading .mtx & writing .rds files.

 - #### `check.genes()`
   Check if genes exist in your dataset.

 - #### `fixZeroIndexing.seurat()`
   Fix zero indexing in seurat clustering, to 1-based indexing

+- #### `CalculateFractionInTrome()`

+  Calculate the fraction of a set of genes within the full Transcriptome of each cell.

 ## Seurat.update.gene.symbols.HGNC.R